Product Page Optimization: A Guide to App Store A/B Testing

 Test by features

 Test different elements to identify the most appealing features, value propositions, and engaging visuals of your app.
 Does highlighting the value proposition on screenshots lead to an increased conversion rate?
-Or does showcasing a screenshot of an existing feature bring more downloads than a screenshot of a new feature?
+Or does showcasing an existing feature bring more downloads?

 For example, the travel app Expedia could experiment with which value proposition to show on the first screenshot – either the option to book with a free cancellation or the benefits of becoming a member.
 The test results would then help Expedia choose the creative that resonates with users the most and persuades more people to download the app.